 From The Blog

-KICA’s resilience specialist Lucas Hernandez wears many different hats at the association, chairing the task force developing an adaptive management plan for KICA and the town, continuously updating his model of the various watersheds on the island, as well as considering new ways the association can gather and use data to manage water in amore beneficial way.
-One of his main priorities is meeting with property owners to discuss their specific experience with island flooding.
+KICA’s resilience specialist Lucas Hernandez wears many different hats at the association, chairing the task force developing an adaptive management plan for KICA and the town, continuously updating his model of the various watersheds on the island, as well as considering new ways the association can gather and use data to manage water in a more beneficial way.

 According to Lucas, there are generally three main ways of handling storm water: storage (for example, in a rain barrel), diversion (pipes), and infiltration(pervious concrete).
 Let’s take a look at how each of these ways handles water differently.